kubestellar/kubestellar/test/e2e/performance/README.md

 ginkgo -v
 ```

-To test the latest release image, pass `-released` to the test.
+To test the latest release up through the commit of test/e2e being used, pass `-released` to the test.
 For example:

 ```shell
 ginkgo -v -- -released